DisnakeDev/disnake/docs/intents.rst

 These intents are passed to the constructor of :class:`Client` or its subclasses (:class:`AutoShardedClient`, :class:`~.AutoShardedBot`, :class:`~.Bot`) with the ``intents`` argument.

-If intents are not passed, then the library defaults to every intent being enabled except the privileged intents, currently :attr:`Intents.members` and :attr:`Intents.presences`.
+If intents are not passed, then the library defaults to every intent being enabled except the privileged intents, currently :attr:`Intents.members`, :attr:`Intents.presences`, and :attr:`Intents.message_content`.

 What intents are needed?
 --------------------------